 Prepping and cleaning for Passover

 Looking on the bright side, having the entire family home means more hands to do the work.
-The reality is that every other year, the lion’s share of the work falls on me, the wife, mom, and general holiday organizer.
+The reality is that every other year, the lion’s share of the work falls on me, the wife, mom, and the general holiday organizer.
 This year, it will be different.
 So, family, if you are reading this, you know your future.

 To be honest, we are not super rigid on the traditions, but we do our best.
 However, we will scrub the house from top to bottom to be sure to eliminate every drop of chametz.
 And the foods that still contain it, we will move them into an airtight storage container, or the garage freezer.